seirana/scRNAseq_gene_expression_evaluation/README.md

 This repository provides a reproducible pipeline for analyzing **single-cell colon data (scIBD)** to identify genes whose expression levels differ across diseases and within cell clusters.

 The workflow:
-1. Computes per-gene summary statistics for each **disease × minor_cluster**.
+1. Computes per-gene summary statistics for each **disease × minor/major_cluster**.
 2. Aggregates disease-level averages across clusters.
 3. Combines all diseases into a unified table.
 4. Applies **Kruskal–Wallis tests** to detect significant disease effects on gene expression.
-5. Repeats these tests **within each minor_cluster** to account for cell-type-specific differences.
+5. Repeats these tests **within each minor/major_cluster** to account for cell-type-specific differences.

 ---

 ## ❓ Research Question

-> *Which genes exhibit disease-associated expression differences in single-cell colon data, and how consistent are these effects across minor cell clusters?*
+> *Which genes exhibit disease-associated expression differences in single-cell colon data, and how consistent are these effects across minor/major cell clusters?*

 ---